pghvlaans/sbotest/README.md

   * bin/test: Add --test-everything
     * Thanks to dchmelik for the feedback.
   * bin/test: Attempt to optimize test queues to reduce the number of package installations and removals
+  * Compatibility bump for new SBO::Lib::Build queue handling

 #### 1.1.2 - 2025-09-19
   * bin/test: Fix --single with already-installed scripts